zio/zio-config/README.md

 #### Scalaz/Cats

-Highly polymorphic code end up relying on on typeclasses, and zio-config provides instances for `Config`.
+Highly polymorphic code end up relying on typeclasses, and zio-config provides instances for `Config`.

-This is a simple example to showcase the capability
+This is a simple example to showcase the capability.

 ```scala